Bayan Nur Inner Mongolia, China Travel Guide

 | Transportation | ¥1-200+ | Local bus to long-distance train/bus. |

-Ensure your trip remains enjoyable by adhering to health guidelines and knowing what to expect in terms of healthcare facilities.
+Ensure your trip remains enjoyable by adhering to health guidelines and knowing what you'll find in terms of healthcare facilities.

 Drink Bottled water, eat thoroughly cooked food, practice good hand hygiene.
 Carry Anti-diarrhea medication like Imodium.